 Leo-Cedarville offers outstanding outdoor recreation at the Hurshtown Reservoir (where you can rent a canoe or try your hand at fishing), Riverside Park (which features biking and walking trails and a new splashpad), and the Leo-Cedarville Imagination Station (a wooden playground that is every child’s delight)!
 While there, be sure to stop by The Olde Church Shoppes for antiques, and the Leo Café and Old Towne Diner (try the Friday fish special).

 Other Nearby Communities Include:

-Enjoy a cone at the Whippy Dip, and check out the other local restaurants on South Street.
-Don't forget to check out the recently renovated Monroeville Community Park.
+Enjoy a cone at the Whippy Dip, and check out the other local restaurants including Patriot Pizza, Moon Tower Tavern and Blueberry Pancake House.
+And be sure to check out the recently renovated Monroeville Community Park.
 Featuring a fishing pier, playgrounds, a splash pad, and more.

 From their annual Christmas Parade, to the summer-favorite Hoagland Days, visit Hoagland for a delightful community celebration!

 The Woodburn Community Park contains 3-lighted ball diamonds, playground equipment, 2-horsehoe pits, sand volleyball court, and basketball court, along with a shelter, picnic area and public restrooms.
 The Clock Tower Plaza offers a central gathering space in the city, with historical markers detailing the history of the Indiana's smallest city.
 Nearby check out 101 Bowl and The Chop Shop deli and market.